abhishek25cse/mantra/README.md

 	 *  added API which copied the file from one location to another.
 		<br/>Assumption is that file name would be containing yearMonth

+* MongoRepository
+	 * implemented find and delete by a field using custom method,criteria added

+# TODO
+* Transaction management with Mongorepository.
+* MongoRepository with native query.
+ConfigAPI : /deleteFieldCodeType2